raszi/node-tmp/README.md

 Using `tmpName()` you can create temporary file names asynchronously.
 The function accepts all standard options, e.g. `prefix`, `postfix`, `dir`, and so on.

-And you can also leave out the options altogether and just call the function with a callback as first parameter.
+You can also leave out the options altogether and just call the function with a callback as first parameter.

 ```javascript
 var tmp = require('tmp');